-- A stock of goods. - An office. - A place of business (other than an office) where affairs of the corporation are regularly conducted. - Employees or representatives providing services to customers as the primary business activity (such as accounting or personal services), or services incidental to the sale of tangible or intangible personal property (such as installation, inspection, maintenance, warranty, or repair of a product). - An economic presence through which the taxpayer regularly takes advantage of Oregon's economy to produce income.
+- A stock of goods. - An office. - A place of business (other than an office) where affairs of the corporation are regularly conducted. - Employees or representatives with activities which go beyond the solicitation of orders for sales of tangible personal property. - An economic presence through which the taxpayer regularly takes advantage of Oregon's economy to produce income.